Length: 24.000 cm (pin)

-Alfred Denison, 1st Baron Londesborough, collected classical, medieval and Renaissance pieces in the 1850s and presented a notable collection of rings and brooches to his wife, including medieval Irish and Anglo-Saxon items.
+This brooch was once in the collection of Alfred Denison, 1st Baron Londesborough.
+Lord Londesborough collected classical, medieval and Renaissance pieces in the 1850s and presented a notable collection of rings and brooches to his wife, including medieval Irish and Anglo-Saxon items.

 F. Henry, Irish art During the Early Chr (London, Methuen, 1965)

 T. Richard Blurton, The enduring image: Treasures (London, The British Council, 1997)

 S. Marzinzik, Masterpieces: Early medieval a (London, British Museum Press, 2013)

 S.M.
 Youngs (ed.), The work of angels: masterpiec (London, The British Museum Press, 1989)